 After installing your preferred authenticator application on your mobile device, select the Test Multifactor button in the upper right of the Multifactor Authentication form.

 Using your desired mobile authenticator application, either scan the provided QR code with your mobile device or enter the provided key in the authenticator application.

 Your mobile authenticator application will provide you with a code that will be available for a limited amount of time.
 The time limit shown in the authenticator application is how long the user will have to enter the code before the code changes, not how long the user will have to work within Aeries.

 Upon successfully entering the code, you will be returned to the Multifactor Authentication form and the Test Multifactor button will now display a green circled check mark.

-Multifactor Authentication can be turned on/off and on by selecting the Enable Multifactor Authentication option and selecting which type of login must use multifactor authentication.
+Multifactor Authentication can be turned on/off by selecting the Enable Multifactor Authentication option, and by selecting which type of login must use multifactor authentication.
 The message users see when authenticating can also be customized using the Custom Setup Text and the Custom Verification Text.

 Once Multifactor Authentication has been setup, configured users will see the following prompt upon their initial login after entering their password.

 Using their preferred authenticator application installed on the user's mobile device, the user will need to scan the provided QR code.
 The authenticator application will then provide timed codes which the user will need to enter in Aeries Web when prompted to gain access to the system.

 Configured users will see the following prompt after their initial login and after having entered their password.